kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 import ...root  # Relative path import, parent directory of parent directory
 ```

+> **NOTE:**
-> Note that for KCL's entry file `main.k`, it cannot import the folder where it is located, otherwise a circular import error will occur:
+> For KCL's entry file `main.k`, it cannot import the folder where it is located, otherwise a circular import error will occur:

 ```python
 import model  # Error: recursively loading